asp48/Leave-Management-System-Website/README.md

     4. View list of employees on leave under any department on respective days

 4. **Establishment Section**
-- The department in the college which keeps record of leaves applied by all employees.
+- The department in the college which keeps record of all the leaves applied by the employees.
 - Capabilities :
     1. Print leave report of any employee on demand
-    2. Set RH dates on monthly basis
+    2. Set Restricted Holidays on monthly basis
-    3. Reset Leaves of employees on yearly basis
+    3. Reset Leaves of all employees on yearly basis

 ## Screenshots